Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Departmental Honors at Graduation

-For Departmental Honors at graduation, a student must have achieved a 3.700 grade point average for all courses in the major by the end of January Term.
+For Departmental Honors at graduation, a student must have achieved a 3.700 grade point average for all courses in the major by the end of Cardinal Term.
 Students who are seeking a second Bachelor’s degree (first one already awarded) are not eligible for Departmental Honors.
 Departmental Honors will be noted in the commencement program.
 A pin is worn at commencement.

 All requests to audit courses are subject to final approval by the Office of the Registrar.
 Confirmation or declination will be sent shortly after the registration is processed.
 Among courses that may not be audited are those that consume laboratory, computer, or other additional program resources and those in high demand by credit-seeking students.
 Demand fluctuates, meaning at some point in time any course has the potential of not being available for audit.